eatmycode/bashtag/README.md

 * CentOS 5.10
 * More to come...

-If working for you (or not) and your OS is not mentioned, please drop me a line with your OS/Environment.
+If working for you (or not), please feel free to drop me a line with your OS/Environment.

 ## License